-There is just something about Morse code that sticks with people and draws them to it.
+There is just something about Morse code that sticks with us and has made it a phenomenon in its own right.

 If you are fascinated with the code like I am, you probably know that it is often referenced in pop culture.